 Stuart’s practice includes the full gamut of tort and insurance law, including medical negligence, trucking claims, insurance coverage disputes, employment law, bad faith and extra contractual, exposure claims, automobile, premises and product liability claims.

-Stuart has an AV rating with Martindale-Hubbell Law Directory for more than ten years, the highest possible rating by his peers – both lawyers and judges - in both legal ability and ethical standards.
+Stuart was recently listed in 2022 edition of The Best Lawyers in America® for Insurance Law and Litigation - Insurance.
+He has an AV rating with Martindale-Hubbell Law Directory for more than ten years, the highest possible rating by his peers – both lawyers and judges - in both legal ability and ethical standards.
 Stuart is also proud to be a Life Member of the Million Dollar Advocates Forum.
 Membership is limited to those trial lawyers throughout the United States who have achieved verdicts, awards or settlements for their clients of One Million Dollars or more.